TonyBUK/AoC/2016/Day11/readme.md

 https://adventofcode.com/2016/day/11

-At heart a path finding problem with circular states.
+At heart a path finding problem with circular states (i.e. you can make several moves and just end up back where you started).
 Wheras with most puzzles, the difference between the fastest/slowest execution times (if we normalise out hardware/language) is typically quite small, this is the kind of puzzle where you'll have some people boasting fractions of a second, and others lamenting 3+ hour solve times, and in many cases, the solutions themselves may even basically follow the same approach...

 Very much a puzzle where the devil is in the detail.